 Prost, Senna and Schumacher on the elite podium in 1993.
 The only time winners of a total of 14 world championships stood side-by-side.
 It had never happened before, and it would never happen again after the 1993 Spanish Grand Prix.

 Schumacher had an eventful end to the 1994 season after colliding with Hill.
 Hill collided twice in 1995 with Schumacher.
-1996 was a new year but would the contest continue?
+Would the contest continue in 1996?

-Ayrton Senna was one of the bests to grace the F1 world.
+Ayrton Senna was one of the best to grace the F1 world.
 A tragic event cuts short his career.
 What happened?
 Let’s find out.